yanis-trn/Active_losses_Swissgrid/approach.md

 ## Main steps for solving the task:

 1. Understand the nature of the data and the objective
-2. Understand the approach of the group 3 to solve the tas
+2. Understand the approach of the group 3 to solve the task
 3. Note all the functionalities implemented
 4. Define the structure of the code
 5. Implement the various functionalities in the various submodules and test them against original notebook